An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Higher-Order Functions

-Higher-order functions are functions that either take one or more functions as arguments or return a function as a result.
-They are a powerful feature in functional programming, allowing for more abstract and flexible code.
-Python's built-in map and filter functions are classic examples of higher-order functions.
+Higher-order functions either take one or more functions as arguments or return a function as a result.
+They offer more abstract and flexible code.
+Python's built-in map and filter functions are prime examples of higher-order functions.

 numbers = [1, 2, 3, 4, 5]